Visualize aggregate site analytics data

 Technical Challenges

-A brief overview of the issues we encountered during this project and how we worked around them to still provide a good user experience [Coming soon]
+This will be a brief overview of the issues we encountered during this project and how we worked around them to still provide a good user experience.

 Conclusion